Stew-McD/T-reX/README.md

 Built as an extension to the [brightway LCA ecosystem](https://brightway.dev/), using [premise](https://github.com/polca/premise) for the generation of future scenario databases and [wurst](https://github.com/polca/wurst) for database expansion.

-Soon to be a paper, hopefully.
+A paper introducing T-reX has been published (2025-06-11) by the journal Resources, Conservation and Recycling.
 The manuscript has its own github repo [here](https://github.com/Stew-McD/T-reX_Publication).
 Reviews and comments are very welcome.

 Email: <T-reX@scmcd.ch>